YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario28/README.md

 ## B. Automated workload failover: requirements

 Trident introduced the support for automated workloads failover (_AWF_) with force volume detach in 25.10.
 This is compatible with all Trident drivers except for ONTAP-NAS-FLEXGROUP.
+It really aims at offering business continuity for RWO Stateful applications, in the context of a node failure.

 AWF relies on the Node Health Check (_NHC_) operator to work.
 When a node fails, the NHC will trigger a new Trident CR called **Trident Node Remediation** (_TNR_) which will "force detach" all existing storage connections on the failed node.